 Abstract

-Marking techniques are essential for studying bat ecology and informing conservation efforts, yet many existing methods present challenges related to size, tag detectability, and long-term retention.
-P-Chips, ultra-miniaturized transponders detectable via red laser light, offer a promising alternative to traditional banding or passive integrated transponer (PIT) tags.
+Marking techniques are essential for studying bat ecology and informing conservation efforts, yet many existing methods present challenges related to size, tag detectability, and long-term retention. p-Chips, ultra-miniaturized transponders detectable via red laser light, offer a promising alternative to traditional banding or passive integrated transponder (PIT) tags.
 While their use has been successfully demonstrated in captive bats, their effectiveness in free-ranging populations remains largely untested.
-To evaluate the field applicability of p-Chips, we conducted a two-year field study in the Peruvian Amazon, tagging 121 individuals across 21 species.
-We documented 23 recaptures, with all p-Chips remaining functional over both short term (< 1 month) and long term (~ 1 year) periods.
+Across three years of bat research in the Peruvian Amazon, we tagged with p-Chips individuals across 31 species.
+We documented 88 recaptures, with all p-Chips remaining functional over both short term (≤ 40 days) and long term (> one year) periods.
 Notably, no adverse effects such as scarring or tissue damage were observed.
-Red LED illumination facilitated rapid tag detection, reducing handling time.
-Recaptured bats revealed high site fidelity in most individuals, although some traveled over 1 km.
+Red LED illumination facilitated rapid tag visual detection, reducing handling time.
 These findings support the use of p-Chips as a viable, detectable, minimally invasive, and cost-effective alternative to PIT tags, particularly for small-bodied species.
-We recommend further research to optimize P-Chip technology for broader application in wildlife tracking and conservation.
+We recommend further research to optimize p-Chip technology for broader application in wildlife tracking and conservation.

 DOI